ReactionMechanismGenerator/RMG-Py/documentation/source/users/cantherm/input_pdep.rst

     }

-Whether or not atomization energy corrections (AEC), bond corrections (BC), and spin orbit corrections (SOC); and which atom types are available for a given model chemistry is described under `High-Pressure Limit: Model Chemistry <input.html#model-chemistry>`_
+Whether or not atomization energy corrections (AEC), bond corrections (BC), and spin orbit corrections (SOC); and which elements are available for a given model chemistry is described under `High-Pressure Limit: Model Chemistry <input.html#model-chemistry>`_

 Frequency Scale Factor